opensearch-project/opensearch-net/abstractions/src/OpenSearch.OpenSearch.Ephemeral/README.md

 The easiest way to get started is by simply passing the version you want to be bootstrapped to `EphemeralCluster`.
 `Start` starts the `OpenSearchNode`'s and waits for them to be started.
 The default overload waits `2 minutes`.

-NOTE: The ephemeral cluster running with security enabled will require an initial admin password to be set.
-You can set it as an environment variable `OPENSEARCH_INITIAL_ADMIN_PASSWORD`.

 ```csharp
 using (var cluster = new EphemeralCluster("1.0.0"))
 {